SQL-Exchange: Transforming SQL Queries Across Domains: Evaluation

 \subsection{Mapping Accuracy Analysis}

-Table~\ref{tab:overall-eval} summarizes our aggregate evaluation results across BIRD and SPIDER benchmarks, reporting the mean performance for each dataset, providing a snapshot of performance across mapping accuracy and semantic quality.
-We next analyze the quality of the mapped SQL–NL pairs produced by SQL-Exchange.
+Table~\ref{tab:overall-eval} summarizes aggregate results on BIRD and SPIDER, reporting mean performance for each benchmark across mapping accuracy and semantic quality.
+We next analyze the quality of the SQL–NL pairs produced by SQL-Exchange.